Ramondy/FSND_capstone/README.md

 There are two types of users : Fundraisers and Contributors.
 Fundraisers create Money_pots, Contributors pledge money to Money_pots.

-DONE - a Fundraiser creates a Money_pot to raise money DONE - a Fundraiser updates, closes or deletes a Money_pot at will
+DONE, TESTED - a Fundraiser creates a Money_pot to raise money DONE, TESTED - a Fundraiser updates or deletes a Money_pot at will

-DONE - the list of all open Money_pots is accessible to both Fundraisers and Contributors DONE - a Contributor pledges money to any Money_pot
+DONE, TESTED - the list of all Money_pots is accessible to both Fundraisers and Contributors DONE, TESTED - a Fundraiser can get details of all pledges for a Money_pot (get_money_pot_details) DONE, TESTED - a Contributor pledges money to any Money_pot
 - a Contributor can get details of his pledges
-- a Fundraiser can get details of all pledges for a Money_Pot

 ## Auth0 User IDs
 API: FSND